 On top of all of the other things you need to do as a musician (setting up gigs, practicing new music, coming up with lyrics, lugging your gear from show to show and more), marketing can seem like just one more thing.
 However, marketing is the backbone of every music career.
-Everyone from your local metal band to Taylor Swift relies on great marketing to make money and get more fans.
+Everyone from your local gospel choir to Taylor Swift relies on great marketing to make money and get more fans.
 What marketing lessons can you take from the hottest artists today?

 Your Name Matters